JurMich/RNANR/README.txt

 ---------------
 Before any installation of program is made, make sure you have:

 - ViennaRNA.
-The version tested is 2.2.8., however the latest version should be compatible too.
+The version tested is 2.2.8. and 2.4.9, however the software should be compatible with any version between those two.

 - Optional: MPFR and GMP by extension (required by MPFR).
 The version tested is 3.1.5.
 If you don't have or don't wan't to install it you